GUIDE FOR AUTHORS

 Open Access Policy

-Asia Pacific Journal of Multidisciplinary Research is available both online and print.
+Asia Pacific Journal of Academic Research in Business Administration (APJARBA is available both online and print.
 The content of the journal is freely available to the readers, researchers, students and institutions for download, copy, search, cite or link to the full text of the article.
+The work in this journal is licensed under a Creative Commons Attribution 4.0 International License.

 Policy on Publication Ethics